 Chair of Governors / Trust Governor

-Mrs Macfarlane became a governor at Gossops Green Primary in April 2014.
-The role of being a governor is extremely important to Mrs Macfarlane; she very much enjoys supporting the school, and also the volunteering she does within the school.
-She has four children, and her youngest two both attended Gossops Green.
-She has been a Communications and Office Manager at a Financial Advisers in Dorking since 2007, and in addition to that, at the beginning of 2017, started her own business locally.
+Mrs Macfarlane became a governor at Gossops Green Primary in April 2014, and has been Chair of Governors since 2019.
+The role of being a governor is extremely important to Mrs Macfarlane; she very much enjoys supporting the school, and is fully committed to helping the team at Gossops Green to ensure all our pupils receive an enriching and inspiring curriculum and school experience.
+She has four children, and her youngest three all attended Gossops Green.
+She is the Operations Manager at a Financial Advisers in Dorking, where she has worked since 2007.
+She has also previously run her own business, and also volunteered as Treasurer of a local Scout Group.

 Mrs Sarah Dunne